ssliwinski07/Python-OpenAI.API/README.md

 # Other information

 1. API docs is available at `http://localhost:8040/api/docs`
 2. UsersAPI class and its methods were only created as a test to show how function `verify_api_key` from `ApiServer` works.
+If you want to fetch user data you need to pass user_id = 1, otherwise it will raise an expcetion that user not found.
 3. `verify_api_key` function checks if the API key passed in header API request is valid on the endpoints that are not public - those endpoints requires to pass authorization header with API key.